 - Successful PhD (or MD) plus NTN and at least two years completed specialist training, but usually no more than two years after CCT.

-- Five years, with the possibility of a two year extension if a strong case can be made (e.g. that this will lead to a competitive application for a more senior personal award).
-At least 50% of time devoted to research.
+- Five years duration, with the possibility of a two year extension if a strong case can be made (e.g. that this will lead to a competitive application for a more senior personal award).
+At least 50% of time must be devoted to research.

 - Part of the award may be spent overseas subject to a justified case being made.